Technology 7 min read

 If you want to trade NFTs, use mobile-first apps, or need fast mainnet transactions without worrying about Layer 2 bridging, Solana is worth exploring.

 Most active crypto users end up using both at some point.
 They solve different problems.
+Solana’s growth has fueled a recurring “Ethereum is dead” narrative, but the network metrics tell a different story.

 This is not financial advice.
 Neither ETH nor SOL is a guaranteed investment.
 Both assets are highly volatile.
 Research independently before buying anything.